 The knees are naturally bowed inwards when a baby is born.
 “Naturally bowed” here refers to the fact that the leg bones, owing to their curled up position for months, are bent in such a way that when you put your baby’s feet together, the knees are not touching each other.
 They are, instead, wide apart.
-Further, the front part of baby’s feet might also appear to be curved in.
-Again, it is due to the baby’s position in womb, where the child did not have, literally, much leg room!
+Further, the front part of the baby’s feet might also appear to be curved in.
+Again, it is due to the baby’s position in the womb, where the baby did not have, literally, much leg room!

 Take the baby’s feet gently in your palm.
-Notice how the front part of the feet is slightly curved inwards.
+Notice how the front part of the feet slightly curves inwards.
 Now gently hold on to the heel and try to stretch the upper part of the feet so that the foot looks straight again.
-If you are able to do this with simple and gentle stretches, then you have nothing to worry.
+If you are able to do this with simple and gentle stretches, then you have nothing to worry about.
 The “crookedness” will self-correct itself in a few months.

 There are also other disorders that can affect the legs:

-There are multiple ways in which the above mentioned problems are corrected:
+There are multiple ways in which the above-mentioned problems are corrected:

-If you are unsure about how crooked your baby’s feet are, and worried if it would self-correct itself, then you should, by all means, talk to your child’s pediatrician and consult an orthopedic specialist.
+If you are unsure about how crooked your baby’s feet are, and worried if they would self-correct, then you should, by all means, talk to your infant’s pediatrician and consult an orthopedic specialist.
 This will help rule out any serious disorder.
-And in case there is a disorder, you will be able to start a treatment immediately.
+And in case there is a disorder, you will be able to start treatment immediately.